How Much To Install A Sunroof

 • Sunshade or UV Protection Film: $50 – $150

-• Premium Glass Material: $100 – $500 (Laminated or tempered glass)
+• Premium Glass Material: $100 – $500 (Like the laminated or tempered stuff that won’t just explode if something hits it)

 Maintenance and Care for Sunroofs